animation

 builder

-Encouraged by my efforts on the ecommerce interface, I decided to see if I could write an extra stylesheet to add the lines, spacing, and deeper indenting we needed to better convey this structure without a full rewrite of the builder.
+Encouraged by my efforts on the ecommerce interface, we decided to see if I could write an extra stylesheet to add the lines, spacing, and deeper indenting we needed to better convey this structure without a full rewrite of the builder.
 A few hours later, we had a working v0.1.
 A few days of testing and tweaking later, we were ready to launch.

 One of our three lines of business is an analytics program for destinations called DestiMetrics.
 Their old portal was designed before they became part of Inntopia and was a little out of date.
 Seeing that I’d done for the other two interfaces, the team wanted to see if I could update their look and feel as well.